Greenwich Market, London, England

 Mr Humbug - Tradtional Sweetshop

-Take a wander around and discover everything Greenwich has to offer, you won’t be disappointed, there is so much history in this town.
+Wander around and discover everything Greenwich has to offer; you won’t be disappointed; this town has so much history.

 Turpin Lane